Knights879/Tutoring/README.md

 ### Operating System

-I use Windows 11.
-I have experience with MacOS but do not regularly use it.
+I use Windows (currently Windows 11).
+I have experience with MacOS, but do not use it regularly.

 ### Software